Dolp/The-OpenROAD-Project/docs/user/tool-limitations.rst

   setup via configuration files, one-time characterizations, etc. as documented with the tool.
-Examples include (i) the setup of PDN generation, (ii) the creation of “wrapped LEF abstracts” for cells and/or macros to comply with Generic Node Support (see Routing, below), and (iii) the creation of characterized lookup tables to guide CTS buffering.
+Examples include (i) the setup of PDN generation, (ii) the creation of “wrapped LEF abstracts” for cells and/or macros to comply with Generic Node Enablement (see Routing, below), and (iii) the creation of characterized lookup tables to guide CTS buffering.

 Supported Platforms